tweag/HaskellR/doc/H-user.md

 of type `HExp a` is an alternative to using accessor functions to gain access to each field.
 The `HExp` datatype offers a view that exposes exactly what accessor functions would: it is a one-level unfolding of `SEXP`.
-See the “H internals” document for further justifications for using one-level unfoldings and their relevance for performance.
+See the "H internals" document for further justifications for using one-level unfoldings and their relevance for performance.

 We have for example that: